djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 * Binary search is a logarithmic complexity algorithm.
 If I have a sorted array of 1000 elements and a sorted array of 10000 elements, it should take roughly twice as long to find an element in the second array.

 ### Formal definitions
+When analyzing the asymptotic runtime of algorithms, we frequently cannot compute the runtime exactly.
+Instead, we estimate it using Big-O and Big-&#937.
+That is, Big-O is an upper bound on the runtime of a given algorithm, and Big–&#937 is a lower bound on the runtime.
+This means that the algorithm cannot run slower than its Big-O runtime or faster than its Big–&#937 in a particular situation .
+However, for some algorithms, the runtime can be precisely computed because it is always the same (therefore Big-O = Big–&#937 = Big–&#952).

 #### Big–O (Upper Bound)